soxueren/atsd/integration/matlab/README.md

 ![](resources/data_example.png)

-Example of inserting data into ATSD (assuming `conn_atsd` is set already and `data` variable has needed values):
+To insert data into ATSD (assuming `data` variable has required values):

 ```matlab
 colnames = {'datetime', 'entity', 'value'};
 insert(conn_atsd, 'METRIC_NAME', colnames, data);
 ```

-`colnames` is a cell array which describes names and order of columns in payload
+`colnames` is a cell array which describes names and order of columns in the request.

-`METRIC_NAME` is a name of a metric in which `data` should be inserted
+`METRIC_NAME` is a name of a metric under which the rows in `data` should be inserted.

 ## Calculate Derived Series

-Calculation of inflation index in MatLab (importing data via ATSD):

-Creating connection to ATSD:
+### Establish connection to ATSD

 ```matlab
 driver = 'com.axibase.tsd.driver.jdbc.AtsdDriver';